 Fix-1 Try pressing Fn/F Lock /F Mode Key

-This is mainly seen on the new version of the multimedia keyboards where multimedia keys are combined with the function keys and both of the operation can be accessed by a single key.
+This is mainly seen on the new version of the multimedia keyboards where multimedia keys are combined with the function keys and both of the operations can be accessed by a single key.
 This is the cause of the error for almost every user.
 Follow these next steps to lock/unlock the Function keys-

 1. Press Fn/ F Lock/ F Mode Key for one time and release it.
 Then, try to use the Function keys.